vovanbechin/sdk/runtime/vm/service/service.md

   //   Type
   string name [optional];

-  // The corresponding Class if this Type is canonical.
+  // The corresponding Class if this Type has a resolved typeClass.
   //
   // Provided for instance kinds:
   //   Type